JonathanReeve/course-computational-literary-analysis/Resources/final-project-instructions.md

 ## Presentation Instructions

- - Make a four-minute video, and upload it libre.video by 19:00 UTC on Thursday, August 13th.
+ - Make a four-minute video, and upload it bittube.video by 19:00 UTC on Thursday, August 13th.
 (Noon Berkeley time.)
  - Try for one slide (or Jupyter screenfull) per minute: thus, four slides
  - Post a link to the course chat, in the #General -> Final Project Presentations.